apache/apisix/docs/en/latest/FAQ.md

 ## Does the upstream node support configuring the [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) address

 This is supported.
-Here is an example where the `FQDN` is `httpbin.default.svc.cluster.local`:

-This is supported.
 Here is an example where the `FQDN` is `httpbin.default.svc.cluster.local` (a Kubernetes Service):

 ```shell